suttonpd/iris_spectrumwars_modules/README.md

 # Iris_SpectrumWars_Modules Project

-This repositories contains Iris modules for the "Spectrum Wars" dynamic spectrum access game and demonstration.
+This repository contains Iris modules for the "Spectrum Wars" dynamic spectrum access game and demonstration.

 Iris is a software architecture for building highly reconfigurable radio networks using a component-based design.
 The architecture comprises separate core and modules repositories.
 Iris_Core contains the core part of the architecture such as parsers, managers and engines.
 Iris modules contains the PHY-layer components and radio controllers used in "Spectrum Wars".

 ## Description